 All members will serve an initial probationary period of six (6) months from the date of commencing duties in a position.
 During and up to the end of the probationary period, a member may be discharged for unsuitability in accordance with the following Article.

-Under special circumstances specified by Human Resources and agreed to by the Association, the probationary period required can be extended, reduced or waived.
+Under special circumstances specified by People and Resources and agreed to by the Association, the probationary period required can be extended, reduced or waived.

 Members must be evaluated during their probationary period as outlined in Article 8.1

 8.1 Assessment of Performance While on Probation

 Throughout the probationary period, the department head or supervisor will provide timely and constructive feedback to the member that is relevant to meeting the requirements of the position.
 Performance must be discussed with the member and necessary improvements will be provided to the member in writing.

 Prior to the end of the probationary period, the department head shall advise the member in writing with a copy to People and Resources and the Association:

 - that the probationary period be extended for an additional period, giving reasons and subject to agreement by the Association; or

 - that the appointment not be continued, giving reasons in writing at a meeting for such purpose with the Association present.

 A member with permanent or seasonal status who fails to successfully complete the probationary period in a new appointment will be advised in writing with an Association Representative present and shall be eligible for all applicable provisions as specified in Article 16.